fygar256/general-assembler-axx/README.md

 #### Comments

-If you write `/*` in the pattern file, the lines after `/*` will be comments.
-Currently, it is not possible to close with `*/`.
-It is only valid after `/*` of the line.
+Writing `/*` in a pattern file makes the part after `/*` on that line a comment.
+Currently, you cannot close it with `*/`.
+It is only valid for the part after `/*` on that line.

-#### case sensitive, variable
+#### Case sensitivity, variables

-The uppercase case of INSTRUCTION in the pattern file is treated as a character constant.
-Lower case will be treated as a single-character variable.
-From the assembly line, the value of the expression, factor, or symbol that hits that position in the instruction is assigned to the variable and referenced from error_patterns and binary_list.
+Uppercase letters in the instruction of the pattern file are treated as character constants.
+If they are lowercase, they are treated as one-character variables.
+The value of the symbol at that position from the assembly line is assigned to the variable.
+If `! lowercase` is used, the value of the expression at that position is assigned, and if `!! lowercase` is used, the value of the factor at that position is assigned, and they are referenced from error_patterns and binary_list.
+All unassigned variables are initialized to 0.
+When referencing from error_patterns and binary_list, `!` is not necessary.
+All values ​​are referenced in the same way.

-Lowercase letters a through g represent expressions, h through n represent factors, and o through z represent symbols.
-All unassigned variables have an initial value of 0.

-From the assembly line, upper and lower case letters are accepted as the same, except for labels and section names.
+The assembly line accepts uppercase and lowercase characters as the same, except for labels and section names.

-A special variable is '$$', which represents the current location counter.
+The special variable is '$$', which represents the current location counter.

-#### escape characters
+#### Escape characters

-The escape character `\` can be used in instruction.
+You can use the escape character `\` in the instruction.

 #### error_patterns

-error_patterns uses variables and comparison operators to specify the conditions under which errors occur.
+error_patterns uses variables and comparison operators to specify the conditions under which an error occurs.

-Multiple error patterns can be specified and are separated by ','.
-For example
+Multiple error patterns can be specified, separated by ','.
+For example, as follows.

 ```
 a>3;4,b>7;5